Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

 There are risks associated with major updates, especially if not planned carefully.
 Risks for clients can include:

-For fund managers that depend on their fund accounting and portal technologies, with strict deadlines for LP reporting, significant downtime is just not an option.
-Getting K-1s out or initiating a capital call are just two examples where significant downtime can cause major disruptions to both fund manager and LP alike.
+For fund managers that depend on their fund accounting software and portal technologies, with strict deadlines for LP reporting, significant downtime is just not an option.
+Getting K-1s out or initiating a capital call are just two examples of fund accounting fundamentals where significant downtime can cause major disruptions to both fund manager and LP alike.

 Over time, some vendors end up running multiple versions across their client base (including older, legacy software) which stretches the vendor’s resources in terms of support and maintenance.
 Upgrades from “sunsetting” older versions often ensue, putting clients in the unenviable position of having to plan for any of the aforementioned risks and costs associated with an upcoming major upgrade.
 The real pain for clients, though, is when an upgrade doesn’t involve any real improvements or enhancements from the client’s point of view.
 In some instances, a forced upgrade only gets you back to the starting line.
 Often, this happens when vendors have neglected to properly invest in their platform, whether it be technology, human capital, or interest.
 For vendors that offer multiple lines of business outside of their private capital solutions, this is not uncommon.